 Obtaining a Valid Digital Signature for GST Registration

 - Verification and Issuance of DSC: The Certifying Authority reviews and verifies the information provided and documents after the application has been submitted.
 This verification procedure is essential to ensure the applicant’s identity is true and accurate.
 The Certifying Authority then issues the Digital Signature Certificate if the verification is successful.
-The DSC can be saved on safe devices as USB tokens and is typically delivered in a secure electronic format.
+The DSC can be saved on safe devices, such as USB tokens, and is typically delivered in a secure electronic format.
 Once acquired, the DSC may be used to electronically sign GST forms, returns, and other required documents during the GST registration and filing processes.

 Registering the Digital Signature on the GST Portal